UVA-MLSys/DS7406-Spring-2024/Projects/Team 3/IanL_Reproducing_Benchmark/README.md

 ## This Purpose of Having This Folder
 This folder is created to document all the necessary steps, code and data to reproduce the results for the EoE project.

 ## Code in Jupyter Notebooks
+Please run the UNETFinal_New_IanL.ipynb notebook under the Code dir to get the results shown in the paper.
+This notebook can be run on Google Colab or Rivanna.
+Errors of OOM or Device Exhausted occasionally happen if running the notebook on Google Colab.
+Rivanna is more trouble-free.

 ## Data
 - Data is stored on Google Drive.
 Due to confidential and IP concerns, please contact Kevin Lin(pex7ps), Jason Wang(jyw5hw) for permission to access data.